thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 {% endhighlight %}

 There are two types of helper methods used by the generators.
-Both types follow the same patterns:
+They follow the same patterns:

 - Get a reference to a SELECT element
 - Select one of the options